Resources

 Requesting Complimentary Tickets

-The policies and procedure below apply to Mason Gross events at MGPAC and NBPAC.
+These policies and procedures apply to Mason Gross events at MGPAC and NBPAC.

 Exclusions: Complimentary and Rush tickets are not available for Christmas in Carol and Song, Mason Gross Presents…, or Rutgers in New York events.
 Other exclusions apply.